 For Making Cocktails

 The points above are awesome to know if you are planning to drink the bourbon straight.
-When you are using it to make cocktails, you can worry a little bit less about the nuances as the other drink ingredients will blend the flavors.
+When you are planning drinks made with bourbon whiskey, you can worry a little bit less about the nuances as the other drink ingredients will blend the flavors.

 Bourbon can be very expensive, and those bottles are typically better for sipping.
 Look for a mid-priced bottle that still tastes great, but you won’t feel bad about using in a mixed drink.

-Some bourbon brands I enjoy, that are affordable and also great for using in Christmas Bourbon Cocktails are:
+Some bourbon brands I enjoy, that are affordable and also great for using in Christmas Cocktails with bourbon are: